trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   `{ id, value }` envelopes through native `effect/PubSub`, and each request uses a scoped `PubSub.Subscription` plus `Stream.fromSubscription` to wait for its matching response.
+- The Claude Effect AI slice moved the Claude provider off the direct `@anthropic-ai/sdk` wrapper and onto `@effect/ai-anthropic` `AnthropicLanguageModel` through `makeLanguageModelProvider`.
+The direct SDK dependency was removed from `@trustgraph/flow`.
 - A focused broker-backend scout found no remaining P0 broker runtime rewrite after the producer, NATS, consumer concurrency, rate-limit, and request-response stop slices. `PubSubBackend` remains an intentional